PayFabric/APIs/PayFabric/Sections/CustomReports.md

 A failed `POST` may result in a HTTP 400 Bad Request Response if the specified custom report does not exist or the Device ID used for the Security Token does not match or post failed.

-A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is wrong.
+A failed `POST` may result in a HTTP 401 Unauthorized Response if the authorization is failed.